oasis-open/openc2-yuuki/README.md

 *Later, when done with this shell, type exit() and hit enter*

 ### Check Results
-Go back to the previous subscription shell, and there should be a JSON OpenC2 response message, like this:
+Go back to the previous subscription shell, and there should be a JSON OpenC2 response message, similiar to this:
 ```json
 {
     "status": 200,